 Disconnect all the external devices (printers, scanners, USB (universal serial bus) drives, etc…) Except for the mouse and the keyboard and then boot up.
 If this corrects the issue then add the devices back one at a time until you discover the piece of hardware causing the issue.
 Then install the updated driver software for that device.

 Perform Startup repair and rebuild BCD

 Apply steps below if Windows 10 frequently restart with BAD_POOL_HEADER or won’t boot normally to perform any troubleshooting steps.

-First try to repair your computer using Windows 10 Bootable media, If don’t have then, use some other PC connected to the Internet for creating a Bootable media (Windows 10 ISO image file).
+First, try to repair your computer using Windows 10 Bootable media, If don’t have one then, use some other PC connected to the Internet for creating Bootable media (Windows 10 ISO image file).
 Once you’re ready with Bootable Media, follow the steps below.

 - Insert the Windows installation disc in the disc drive or connect USB media, and then start the computer.